-NBIA’s Summit for Advanced Incubation Professionals is designed to meet the unique training and networking needs of incubation professionals who have been members of NBIA for five years or more.
-In Savannah, summit participants discussed trends in entrepreneurial support and program innovations, and they had the opportunity to exchange views on the industry with NBIA’s President & CEO David Monkman.
+INBIA’s Summit for Advanced Incubation Professionals is designed to meet the unique training and networking needs of incubation professionals who have been members of INBIA for five years or more.
+In Savannah, summit participants discussed trends in entrepreneurial support and program innovations, and they had the opportunity to exchange views on the industry with INBIA’s President & CEO David Monkman.

 Nov.
 16-18, 2009